More About CDs and Jumbo CD Accounts

 While you may be able to withdraw money from a jumbo CD account before the maturity date, this will typically come with an early withdrawal penalty.
 The specific penalty amount and terms will vary depending on the institution.

-If you have a CD through SaveBetter, you can consult the product information sheet for the CD or reach out to SaveBetter's customer service to help you determine the penalties for withdrawing early.
+If you have a CD through Raisin, you can consult the product information sheet for the CD or reach out to Raisin's customer service to help you determine the penalties for withdrawing early.

 What Can a Jumbo CD Account Be Used For?